JvanKatwijk/qt-dab/README.md

 *Qt-DAB* is being developed under Fedora, and cross compiled - using the excellent Mingw64 toolset - for Windows.
-Traditionally AppImages are built under Ubuntu.
+Traditionally AppImages are built under an older version of Ubuntu (right now Ubuntu 20, Ubunti 22 is too new for an AppImage).

-Thanks to Richard Huber, **Qt-DAB** can be compiled on the Mac as well.
+Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well.

 Features
 =================================================================